-I am a permanent researcher at Idiap since May 2014, heading the Robot Learning & Interaction Group.
+I am a permanent senior researcher at Idiap, heading the Robot Learning & Interaction Group.
 I am also a lecturer at the Ecole Polytechnique Fédérale de Lausanne (EPFL), and an external collaborator at the Department of Advanced Robotics (ADVR), Italian Institute of Technology (IIT).

 From 2009 to 2014, I was a Team Leader at ADVR-IIT.
 From 2007 to 2009, I was a Postdoc at the Learning Algorithms and Systems Laboratory (LASA), EPFL.
 I hold a PhD from EPFL (2007), awarded by the Robotdalen Scientific Award, ABB Award and EPFL-Press Distinction.
 I co-authored about 90 publications in the field of robot learning, with recognition including Best Paper Award at IEEE Ro-Man'2007 and Best Paper Award Finalist at IEEE-RAS Humanoids'2009, IEEE/RSJ IROS'2013, ICIRA'2015 and IEEE ICRA'2016.
 I currently serve as Associate Editor in IEEE Robotics and Automation Letters, Springer Intelligent Service Robotics, Frontiers in Robotics and AI, and the International Journal of Advanced Robotic Systems.
 Collaborative projects I am or have been involved in include DexROV, I-DRESS, TACT-HAND, PLATFORM-MMD, STIFF-FLOP, PANDORA, SMART-E, SAPHARI, AMARSI, ROBOT@CWE, FEELIX GROWING and COGNIRON.